hww/UnityTFSM/README.md

 }
 ```

-In the body of this function we can request type of argument, cast it and use as the data source.
-The container can be used for storing result of the method as well.
+The data container can be used for reading input data and storing result of the method as well.

-This aproach requre custom dispatching by case switch, but it has ome benefits.

-To override the event method for FSM class, use next syntax:
+This approach requires custom dispatching by case switch.
+To override the event handler for FSM class, use next syntax:

 ```c#
 public override void OnStateEvent(BaseEvent evt)